Editors note: This blog post was originally published in October 2019 and has been updated for accuracy and relevance.

 So when companies are responding to the need to stimulate creativity in the workplace, the findings are that the challenge is holistic.

-Because of all this, the workspace design response should be equally flexible and reflective of blurring boundaries between disciplines.
-It should also be mindful of the possibility of inspirational work occurring anywhere within a workspace both formally and informally.
+Because of all this, the workspace design response has to be equally flexible and reflective of blurring boundaries between disciplines.

 “Creativity isn’t a linear process.
 It’s not even a predictable process.
 It has a rhythm of different activities and requires both convergent and divergent thinking.”

 - James Ludwig, Vice President, Global Design, Steelcase

 Creativity in the hybrid workplace

 So, creativity is key to a company’s success.
 But what happens when workers are no longer physically together eight hours a day, five days a week?

 The shift to hybrid work means fewer ‘water cooler’ interactions and meetings with everyone present in person.
 Surely this can’t be good for creativity?

 According to HBR, hybrid work can endanger two types of creativity: collective and individual.